Diethylene glycol: Absorption and distribution

 The principal method of absorption is through oral ingestion.
 Dermal absorption is very low, unless it is administered on broken or damaged skin.
-After ingestion, DEG is absorbed through the gastrointestinal tract and distributed by the bloodstream throughout the body, reaching peak blood concentrations within 30 to 120 minutes.
-Once DEG reaches the liver, it is metabolized by enzymes.
+After ingestion, DEG is absorbed via the gastrointestinal tract and distributed by the bloodstream throughout the body, reaching peak blood concentrations within 30 to 120 minutes.
+In the liver DEG is metabolized by enzymes.

 Metabolism and elimination

-At first, scientists thought that DEG metabolized into ethylene glycol, which is poisonous due to the metabolic production of glycolic acid, glyoxylic acid, and ultimately oxalic acid.
-The major cause of ethylene glycol toxicity is the accumulation of glycolic acid in the body, but the accumulation of calcium oxalate crystals in the kidneys can also lead to acute kidney failure.
-In the case of DEG, observations demonstrated there were no calcium oxalate crystal deposits in the kidneys, implying ethylene glycol is not on the DEG metabolic pathway.
-Rat models suggest DEG is metabolized in the liver by enzyme NAD-dependent alcohol dehydrogenase (ADH) into a hydrogen ion, NADH and 2-hydroxyethoxyacetaldehyde (C4H8O3).
-Shortly after, 2-hydroxyethoxyacetaldehyde (C4H8O3) is metabolized by the enzyme aldehyde dehydrogenase (ALDH) into the weak acid 2-hydroxyethoxyacetic acid (HEAA) with chemical formula C4H8O4.
-Later on, HEAA leaves the liver through the bloodstream, being partially filtered in the kidneys for elimination.
+At first, scientists thought that DEG was converted in the liver to ethylene glycol, which is poisonous because of the metabolic production of glycolic acid, glyoxylic acid, and ultimately oxalic acid.
+The major cause of ethylene glycol toxicity is the accumulation of glycolic acid in the body, but accumulation of calcium oxalate crystals in the kidneys can also lead to acute kidney failure.
+In the case of DEG, calcium oxalate crystal are not deposited in the kidneys, implying that ethylene glycol is not on the DEG metabolic pathway.
+Rat models suggest that DEG is metabolized in the liver by enzyme NAD-dependent alcohol dehydrogenase (ADH) to a hydrogen ion, NADH, and 2-hydroxyethoxyacetaldehyde (C4H8O3).
+Shortly after that, 2-hydroxyethoxyacetaldehyde (C4H8O3) is metabolized by the enzyme aldehyde dehydrogenase (ALDH) to the weak acid 2-hydroxyethoxyacetic acid (HEAA), chemical formula C4H8O4.
+Later, HEAA leaves the liver through the bloodstream, being partially filtered in the kidneys for elimination.

 Mechanisms

-Based on available literature, scientists suggest unmetabolized DEG and HEAA are partially reabsorbed through glomerular filtration.
-As a consequence, the concentrations of the weak acid HEAA and metabolites may cause renal delay, leading to metabolic acidosis and further liver and kidney damage.
+Based on available literature, scientists suggest that unmetabolized DEG and HEAA are partially reabsorbed through glomerular filtration.
+As a consequence, the weak acid HEAA and its metabolites may cause renal delay, leading to metabolic acidosis and further liver and kidney damage.